14 Ways to Reduce Anxiety Naturally

 One of the most common findings with individuals suffering from anxiety is poor blood sugar balance (2).
 When we eat a diet higher in carbohydrates, our blood sugar naturally rises, which then causes the release of the hormone insulin.
 Insulin helps to take sugar out of the bloodstream and put it into the cell.

-Individuals with anxiety tend to over-secrete insulin, causing a reactive hypoglycemia.
+Individuals with anxiety tend to over-secrete insulin, causing reactive hypoglycemia.
 Low blood sugar, or hypoglycemia puts a lot of stress on the adrenal glands, which produce the stress hormone cortisol to keep blood sugar stable (3).

 When we have low blood sugar, the brain begins to starve, which raises its resting threshold and makes it hyper-excitable, setting the pace for anxiety.
-In particular, the regions associated with survival, the basal ganglia, limbic system and anterior cingulate gyrus begin to over fire.
+In particular, the regions associated with survival, the basal ganglia, limbic system, and anterior cingulate gyrus begin to overfire.

-In this position, the brain is in survival mode, so it reacts to seemingly small stimulus…much like someone who has anxiety may feel overwhelmed by what others would deem to be smaller life stressors.
+In this position, the brain is in survival mode, so it reacts to seemingly small stimuli…much like someone who has anxiety may feel overwhelmed by what others would deem to be smaller life stressors.

 Low Cortisol Leads to Surges of Adrenaline:

-Overtime, if the individual continues to consume a higher carbohydrate diet and being exposed to other stressors, they can fatigue the adrenals and not be able to produce enough cortisol to maintain blood sugar levels.
+Overtime, if the individual continues to consume a higher carbohydrate diet and is exposed to other stressors, they can fatigue the adrenals and not be able to produce enough cortisol to maintain blood sugar levels.

 The body will then begin to use higher amounts of adrenaline (epinephrine and norepinephrine) to maintain blood sugar.
 These stress hormones are much more potent and can cause a rapid increase in heart rate and breathing rhythms that lead to panic attacks.

-Additionally, an out of whack stress response depletes vital nutrients such as magnesium, potassium, B vitamins and zinc.
+Additionally, an out of whack stress response depletes vital nutrients such as magnesium, potassium, B vitamins, and zinc.
 This only further malcoordinates the stress response creating a vicious cycle that can be devastating to one’s health and quality of life.

 Balancing blood sugar and providing adrenal support should be the FIRST step in any sort of lifestyle plan for an individual with anxiety and panic attacks.